tessacblack/Data_Course_BLACK/README.md

-At least my computer is pushing to git now after my meeting with Dr. Zahn I may have lost count of how many changes I made so I'm covering my bases paint the fence
+At least my computer is pushing to git now after my meeting with Dr. Zahn I may have lost count of how many changes I made so I'm covering my bases paint the fence how do we open data course without using cd